Tuesday, April 23, 2024

 5) Culbert: "Apologists argue that it is valuable as a deterrent and essential for maintaining public safety." " There is virtually no difference for public safety between life sentences and execution."

-Sharp: My apologies - The death penalty protects innocent lives in four ways, better than does a life sentence (8,9) and therefore, should be essential, within the defense of society, which is what laws, law enforcement and sanction are, unless you care not about saving more innocents (2).
+Sharp: My apologies - The death penalty protects innocent lives in four ways (really six) better than does a life sentence (8,9) and therefore, should be essential, within the defense of society, which is what laws, law enforcement and sanction are, unless you care not about saving more innocents (2).

 Showing, once again, anti-death penalty folks valuing guilty murderers over innocent murder victims (2).
 They offer no apologies and embrace it (2).